ibm-cloud-docs/mas-ms/provisioning.md

 How to log in

 To access your license keys:

-Please click here to create your Password
+1. Please click here to create your Password
-Once you have created your password click on the Attempt to Login link.
+2. Once you have created your password click on the Attempt to Login link
-Select the link to log into the License Key Center.
+3. Select the link to log into the License Key Center
-Select Continue to navigate to the IBM Rational License Key Center.
+4. Select Continue to navigate to the IBM Rational License Key Center
-Log into the License Key Center using your email address as your ID and your password.
+5. Log into the License Key Center using your email address as your ID and your password

 If you do not create your password and log in within 72 hours of receiving this e-mail, you will need to request a new email by clicking  here

 Once the client has logged in and obtained their license key, this must be sent to the MAS MS Provisioning team who will install it in the customer instance.